What are the main features of this course?

 How is the course assessed?

-The course is assessed through two essay based exams at the end of the second year of study.
-There will also be a mock exam at the end of first year, which will not count towards the final A Level grade but is important for subject monitoring and support.
+The course is assessed through three essay based exams at the end of the second year of study.
+There will also be three AS exams at the end of first year, which will not count towards the final A Level grade but is important for subject monitoring and support.
 In addition, there will be regular exam question assessments to prepare you for the final exams.

 Where can I go next?